Bye-Bye Jupiter: Plot

-The year is 2125.
-Earth's population has swelled to 18 billion, while colonies throughout the solar system are home to an additional 5 billion people.
-While attempting to drive mankind's legacy beyond the solar system, these outer space colonists are engaged in a search for resources and energy, in an effort to tame the harsh environment of space.
+In the year 2125, Earth's population has swelled to 18 billion, and mankind has achieved the feat of interstellar colonization, establishing settlements across the Solar System.
 A project to melt the polar regions of Mars uncovers massive ground designs similar to those at Nazca.
 Space Linguist Millicent “Millie” Willem, a member of the Mars project, visits Chief Engineer Eiji Honda aboard the Jupiter-orbiting Minerva Base.
 Honda is head of the Jupiter Solarization (JS) project, and Millie brings news from the Solar System Development Department (SSDO) that the Martian discoveries may delay his work.
 Millie describes her theory that aliens visited 100,000 years ago, leaving carvings on the Earth, the Moon and Mars.
 The messages hint towards a “key” in Jupiter’s Great Red Spot, and she requests Honda’s help with a research trip.

 Giving a tour to a delegation from Earth, Honda describes the JS project.
 Due to the colony energy crisis, and the expense of nuclear fusion, a new power source is required.
 Jupiter will be turned into a star, thereby providing solar power to all colonies and solving the crisis.
 The tour is interrupted by protestors from the “Jupiter Church” group, a musician-led cult opposed to the JS project.
 Honda recognizes one of the protestors as Maria, a former lover.

 Honda and Millie take a research craft to the Great Red Spot.
 Once there, they detect a large rapidly moving sensor anomaly that, according to Honda, was discovered on a previous survey.
 It is referred to as the "Jupiter Ghost”.
 Moving in for a closer look, it is revealed as a 120-kilometer long derelict spacecraft, likely the alien ship referenced in Millie’s Nazca research.
 It is also transmitting a message that they can’t decode.

 Meanwhile, Captain Kinn (an old friend of Honda’s) meets with a scientist named Doctor Inoue.
 Using the spacecraft “Space Arrow,” the pair investigate a region beyond Pluto called “The Comet’s Nest.”
 It is a ring of dust and ice particles that releases three comets a year.
 The number of comets is decreasing and they intend to understand why.
 Forcibly awakened from deep sleep due to a malfunction, they discover a black hole is responsible for the comet reduction, and are killed when their craft is destroyed.
 Research on the black hole reveals it is headed towards the Sun.

-The only way to save the solar system is to use the JS Project to destroy Jupiter, changing the black hole’s course.
+The only way to save the Solar System is to use the JS Project to destroy Jupiter, changing the black hole’s course.
 It is a race against time that draws the attention of Jupiter Church operatives, while the mystery of the “Jupiter Ghost” looms in the background.